What structures make up the spine?

 The joints where each of the vertebra meets the next vertebra posteriorly, are called the posterior intervertebral joints or facet joints.
 These are synovial gliding joints which allow the vertebrae to articulate with one another to create small amounts of movement.
 When we add up each of these small movements, we get the large amount of movement that we see from the spine as a whole.

 There are several layers of muscles that attach along the posterior vertebrae along most of the spine.
 At the deepest layer, we find the rotatores which attach from the transverse processes below to the spinous processes above.
 Each of the small rotatores muscles crosses one or two vertebrae.
 The rotatores are found only in the thoracic area.

 The next most superficial layer are the multifidi, which attach primarily from the transverse processes below to the spinous processes above, although the origins of each section of multifidus vary slightly in the lower lumbar area and cervical area.
 Each section of the multifidus crosses two to four vertebrae.

 Most superficially, we have the erector spinae group of muscles, which includes iliocostalis, longissimus, and spinalis.
 Each of those can also be broken down further into sections.
 When combined, the three sections of each of the iliocostalis, longissimus, and spinalis muscles span the vertebrae from the lumbar spine all the way to the cervical spine.

-In the cervical area of the spine we also have the:
+In the cervical area we also have: